SemClone/osslili/docs/SPDX.md

 # SPDX License Data Management

-This document describes how to update the bundled SPDX license data used by semantic-copycat-oslili for license detection.
+This document describes how to update the bundled SPDX license data used by osslili for license detection.

 ## Overview

-The tool uses bundled SPDX license data stored in `semantic_copycat_oslili/data/spdx_licenses.json`.
+The tool uses bundled SPDX license data stored in `osslili/data/spdx_licenses.json`.
 This data includes:
 - 700+ SPDX license definitions
 - License texts for common licenses
 - Aliases and name mappings